ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 def wait_for_start():
     """
-    Function to wait for user to press the center button to start.
+    Wait for user to press the center button to start.
     """
     btn.wait_for_bump('enter')
 ```

 **Start Procedure:**
 - The robot waits in a holding pattern until the center button is pressed
 - This allows for precise manual positioning before autonomous operation begins
 - After button press, the robot changes LED color to green to indicate readiness

+---

 ### Main Control Flow
 The main program integrates all components into a cohesive system: